 Sometimes a question can be valuable but it is poorly phrased or unconstructive.
 You don’t have to dismiss it off the bat.

-With moderation on, all questions land in the Admin for your approval.
+With moderation on, all employee questions land in the Admin for your approval.
 So, if you spot a poorly phrased one, simply reply back.
 You can respond to the sender by commenting on his or her question by using Admin replies.

 The participant who asked the question will automatically see your comment posted as ‘Moderator’ below their question on their mobile device and can act on your message.